 RESETTLEMENT AGENCIES: For other inquiries, please reach out to your resettlement agency.

-HEALTH: A curated selection of resources for Afghans and providers from the National Resource Center for Refugees, Immigrants, and Migrants
+HEALTH: Here is a curated selection of resources for Afghans and providers from the National Resource Center for Refugees, Immigrants, and Migrants.
+Another helpful resource is this Health Navigation Toolkit from the National Resource Center for Refugees, Immigrants, and Migrants (NRC-RIM).

 PRIORITY VISAS: Priority 2 (P2) visas are for Afghans who may be at risk due to their U.S. affiliation but who do not qualify for a Special Immigrant Visa.
 These folks may have been employed by U.S. NGOs, media organizations, human rights groups, or subcontractors of the U.S. government.